 Place it on the top shelf and set a timer for 1 minute.
 Take the cake out and draw crosses horizontally and vertically again.
 Return to the oven for 1 minute, and repeat this step 3 times in total.
 This will help create a thicker crust on top.

-After the final time, return to the top shelf and bake for 7 minutes.
+After the final time, return to the oven, this time on the middle shelf and bake for 7 minutes.

-Once the castella is cooked all the way through, carefully remove it from the cake pan and wrap it with plastic wrap while it’s still warm.
+Once the castella is cooked all the way through, take it out of the oven, drop it on the counter and let it rest for a few minutes.
+Carefully remove it from the cake pan and wrap it with plastic wrap while it’s still hot – no need to remove the baking paper yet.
 This will help keep the moisture in the cake.

-It also needs at least 12 hours (preferably 24 hours) of resting time before cutting, since castella is prone to drying out.
+Castella needs at least 12 hours (preferably 24 hours) of resting time before being cut, since it is prone to drying out.
 Allowing it this resting time will ensure a deliciously moist castella cake.

 Once the cake has rested for 12-24 hours, trim the edges.